 Cooperate with the governmental body's reasonable efforts to clarify the type or amount of information requested.

-You may review it promptly, and if it cannot be produced within ten (10) business days the public information officer will notify you in writing of the reasonable date and time when it will be available.
+You may review it promptly, and if it cannot be produced within 10 working days the public information officer will notify you in writing of the reasonable date and time when it will be available.

 Keep all appointments to inspect records and to pick up copies.
 Failure to keep appointments may result in losing the opportunity to inspect the information at the time requested.